 - Requirement: View questions based on the following response types: Mandatory, Gating, or Optional.

 The following selector provides the option to copy an existing RFI from a previous event, or delete the current RFI in place.
 Copying an existing RFI replaces all the information in the current RFI (Figure 10):

-Once you have finished designing your RFI, the overview page provides a quick graphivcal overview of the RFi design, along with the number of RFI question, Categories, Supporting Documents, and Gating Questions.
+Once you have finished designing your RFI, the overview page provides a quick graphical overview of the RFI design, along with the number of RFI question, Categories, Supporting Documents, and Gating Questions.

 Via the RFI Overview tab, you can choose to enable or disable RFI responses.
 By default, RFI responses RFI responses can be submitted at any time during and after rounds.
 Only when the event is closed will it not be possible for bidders to changes responses.